Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 To do this:

 1. Download the Python file and the plist file from the releases tab.
-2. Put the Python file in the '/Users/yourusername/Free Crossover' directory (if the 'Free Crossover' folder doesn't exist then create it).
+2. Put the Python file in the '/Users/yourusername/Free Crossover' directory (if any folder like the 'Free Crossover' folder doesn't exist then create it).
 We are done with the Python file now.
 3. Open the plist file with a text editor (NOT a prefs editor).
 4. On line 11 of the plist file replace 'yourusername' with your actual username.
 5. Save this and close the text editor.